MChromiak/Code_Samples/README.md

     * find pip packages and versions: `pip freeze`
         * only packages that are in VE (ie. not inherited from system): `pip freeze --local`

+5. To develop a code from eg. GitHub cloned repo use local package:
+Python `setup.py install` is used to install (typically third party) packages that you're not going to be developing/editing/debugging yourself. <br />
+For your own stuff, you want to get your package installed and then be able to frequently edit your code and not have to re-install your package—this is exactly what python `setup.py develop` does: installs the package (typically just a source folder) in a way that allows you to conveniently edit your code after its installed to the (virtual) environment and have the changes take effect immediately. <br />
+Note that it is highly recommended to use:
+ * `pip install .` (install) and
+ * `pip install -e <path>` (developer install) to install packages from path, as invoking`setup.py` directly will do the wrong things for many dependencies like pulling prereleases and incompatible packages versions and make the package hard to uninstall with pip. <br /> <br />
+Difference: `pip install -e` uses wheel while `python setup.py develop` doesn't use it. <br /> <br />
+With install, you could achieve the same behavior by using `pip install -e /path/to/package --no-use-wheel`

 Now, to use any of the subdirectories' tools, just increment their included README instructions to test the attached python code or Jupyter notebook (`